Click for Home Page Click for Contact Us Page Click for FAQ's Page Click for About Us Page Click for Sitemap Navigation

 By Jonno:

-Jonno is a British expat who has lived in Guangdong for 8 years.
+Jonno is a British expat who has lived in Guangdong since 2004.
 He is married to a Cantonese girl and they have one daughter.
 Many of Jonno's letters show the differences in thinking between western and oriental life, often summed up by the phrase 'Here is China!'

 Short Story (58 Pages total)